squady/anchor_borrow_earn_bot/readme.md

 # Anchor borrow bot

-The purpose of this bot is to manage the borrowing on Anchor, it pays back if the TVL is too high and it borrows if the TVL is too low. \
+The purpose of this bot is to manage the borrowing on Anchor, it pays back if the LTV is too high and it borrows if the LTV is too low. \
-It is possible to view the status of the borrowing via telegram, claim rewards, adjust the TVL...
+It is possible to view the status of the borrowing via telegram, claim rewards, adjust the LTV...

 # How to configure
 Copy the `env_sample` to `.env` file, and change the values to your needs.